sunpy/ndcube/docs/slicing.rst

 Slicing NDCubeSequences
 =======================

 As with `~ndcube.NDCube`, `~ndcube.NDCubeSequence` is sliced by applying the standard slicing API.
-The `~ndcube.NDCubeSequence` slicing infrastrcuture determines which cubes should be kept based on the sequence axis input, then passes the rest of the slicing off to desired NDCubes.
+The `~ndcube.NDCubeSequence` slicing infrastructure determines which cubes should be kept based on the sequence axis input, then passes the rest of the slicing off to desired NDCubes.
-Thus the data arrays, WCS transformations, masks, uncertainty arrays, and extra coordinates are all altered accorindingly in each relevant sub-cube.
+Thus the data arrays, WCS transformations, masks, uncertainty arrays, and extra coordinates are all altered accordingly in each relevant sub-cube.

-Just as we did in the :ref:`ndcubesequence` section, let's represent this `~ndcube.NDCubeSequence` pictorally in the figure below.
+Just as we did in the :ref:`ndcubesequence` section, let's represent this `~ndcube.NDCubeSequence` pictorially in the figure below.
 Each `~ndcube.NDCube` is represented by a blue square inset with a smaller red one.
 The blue square represents its array-based data while the red square represents its coordinate and metadata.
 Panel a) shows the sequence in its default configuration, with the sequence axis acting as an axis perpendicular and in addition to the cube axes.